 Midwives are trained health care providers who care for women and families during pregnancy, labour and birth, and six weeks postpartum.
 Midwives help empower families by offering informed choice decision making throughout their care, as well as recognizing that pregnancy and birth are a life changing event for any family.

-We are able to provide the same care as you would receive with any other health care providers including ordering lab tests and blood work, providing ultrasounds if indicated, and offering screening for you and your baby.
+We are able to provide the same care as you would receive with any other health care providers including ordering lab tests and blood work, providing ultrasounds when indicated, and offering screening for you and your baby.

 For more information on midwives: